bravetools/bravetools/docs/installation/macos.md

 Your Mac must meet the following requirements to successfully install Bravetools:

 - **macOS must be version 10.13 or newer**.
-That is, Catalina, Mojave, or High Sierra.
 We recommend upgrading to the latest version of macOS.
 - At least 8 GB of RAM.

 ### Software requirements